mbagagli/host-picker/README.md

 ## What is it?
 The **HOST** acronym stands for **H**igh-**O**rder-**ST**atistics seismic pickers.
 This algorithm took inspiration from the one described in [_Baillard et al. 2014_](10.1785/0120120347).
-The idea behing this package is to provide user-friendly classes for seismic phase picking with _skewness_ and _kurtosis_ carachteristic-functions.
+The idea behind this package is to provide user-friendly classes for seismic phase picking with _skewness_ and _kurtosis_ characteristic-functions.
 Originally applied to seismograms by [_Saragiotis et al._](10.1109/TGRS.2002.800438), the HOS-CF are able to detect energic transient when the statistical properties of a seismogram (or time series) change abruptly.
 These CF are calculated on moving window with fixed window.